Yashasewi/Cursor-animation/README.md

 The animation relies on the following external resources:

 - [Google Fonts](https://fonts.googleapis.com/css2?family=Poppins:wght@100;200;300;400;500;600;700;800;900&display=swap): The Poppins font is used for the text.

-## Acknowledgements

-The code in this repository is based on the work of an anonymous contributor.

 ## License